-It is the policy of the Chatham Housing Authority to reoccupy vacant units as soon as possible.
+It is the policy of the West Newbury Housing Authority to reoccupy vacant units as soon as possible.
 This policy allows the Authority to maximize the income produced by its properties and operate attractive and safe properties.

-The Maintenance Supervisor is responsible for developing and implementing a system that ensures an average turn-around time of thirty (30) calendar days.
+The Maintenance Supervisor is responsible for developing and implementing a system that ensures an average turn-around time of calendar (14) calendar days or sooner.
 In order to do so, he or she must have a system that can perform the following tasks:

-- 1. Forecast unit preparation needs based on prior years' experience - 2.
-Estimate both the number of units to be prepared and the number of hours it will take to prepare them; and - 3.
-Control work assignments to ensure prompt completion.
+- A. Forecast unit preparation needs based on prior years' experience; - B. Estimate both the number of units to be prepared and the number of hours it will take to prepare them; and - C. Control work assignments to ensure prompt completion.

 The maintenance procedure for reoccupying vacant units relies on the prompt notification by management of the vacancy, fast and accurate inspection of the unit, ready availability of workers and materials, and good communication with those responsible for leasing the unit.
+The West Newbury Housing Authority has established a Vacancy Procedure. (see Addendum B)

-The Maintenance Supervisor will have the ability to create special teams for vacancy turnaround or to hire contractors when that is required to maintain Authority goals.
+The Maintenance Supervisor has the ability to hire contractors when that is required to maintain Authority goals with approval of the Executive Director.